 Once formatting process is completed, the new partition will then be created.
 You can now start using the new partition / volume.

-For a detailed step-by-step guide on how to create new partition on an already in use SSD using Disk Management, go to: How to Split Drive in Windows 10 Without Formatting.
+For a detailed step-by-step guide on how to create new partition on an already in use SSD using Disk Management, go to: How to Split Drive in Windows 11 or 10 Without Formatting.